 To further remove randomness from games, Skillz has developed a sophisticated randomness replacement engine which can help “skillify” games that have some degree of chance embedded in them.

-What happens if someone logs in from a place where cash gaming is not legal?
+What happens if someone logs in from a place where real prize gaming is not legal?

-For states where skill-based cash gaming is not allowed, a player who logs in to Skillz will still be able to compete in virtual currency tournaments.
-Skillz uses the built-in GPS in a player’s smartphone in order to determine location and eligibility to play for cash.
+For states where skill-based real prize gaming is not allowed, a player who logs in to Skillz will still be able to compete in virtual currency tournaments.
+Skillz uses the built-in GPS in a player’s smartphone in order to determine location and eligibility to play for real prizes.

 Is your game a game of skill?